fetchai/agents-aea/docs/api/aea_builder.md

-However, if you manually loaded some of the components and added them with the method 'add_component_instance()', then calling build more than one time is strongly discouraged:
+However, if you manually loaded some of the components and added them with the method 'add_component_instance()', then calling build more than one time is prevented:

 builder = AEABuilder()
 builder.add_component_instance(...)